Jaycar-Electronics/Camping-Power-Meter/README.md

 Note in the picture above, we have a copper wire reaching from the power block, reaching over to ground, which is on the other side of the ESP. we then have the two zeners from the ground block to A0 and to 3v3 in.

-Snip the leads of of the zeners to make them fit nicely, and to also make a join reaching over from A0 to the other block.
+Snip the leads of the zeners to make them fit nicely, and to also make a join reaching over from A0 to the other block.

 Now you can drill a hole on either end of your case to put in the cable glands, and run the cable through them.